jundalisay/superb/content/en/research/jagor/ph/chapter-07b.md

 They estimated the altitude of the Banajáo to be 7,020 Spanish feet, and the depth of its crater to be 700.
 The crater formerly contained a lake, but the last eruption made a chasm in its southern side through which the water flowed away. *

-I reached Calauan in the pouring rain, wading through the soft spongy clay upon a wretched, half-starved pony, and found I must put off my water journey to Manilla till the following day, as there was no boat on the lake at this point.
+I reached Calauan in the pouring rain, wading through the soft spongy clay upon a wretched, half-starved pony, and found I must put off my water journey to Manila till the following day, as there was no boat on the lake at this point.

-The next morning there were no horses to be found; and it was not till the afternoon that I procured a cart and a couple of buffaloes to take me to Santa Cruz, whence in the evening the market-vessel started for Manilla.
+The next morning there were no horses to be found; and it was not till the afternoon that I procured a cart and a couple of buffaloes to take me to Santa Cruz, whence in the evening the market-vessel started for Manila.
 One buffalo was harnessed in front; the other was fastened behind the cart in order that I might have a change of animals when the first became tired.
 Buffalo number one wouldn't draw, and number two acted as a drag—rather a useless apparatus on a level road—so I changed them.

 As soon as number two felt the load it laid down.
 A few blows persuaded it to pick itself up, when it deliberately walked to the nearest pool and dropped into it.
 It was with the greatest trouble that we unharnessed the cart and pushed it back on to the road, while our two considerate beasts took a mud bath.